GabrielaGuedes/ngos_microservices_system/reports/README.md

 }
 ```

 When there was an error, returns internal server error (500).
+When the server is not enabled, returns 503 "Service unavailable".

 ---